christso/crypto-investing-guide/README.md

 # Why does Bitcoin exist?

+Digital Gold.

+Lifeboat.

 # Common misconceptions about Bitcoin

 ## Bitcoin uses too much energy

 [Bitcoin uses more electricity than Argentina - 9News](https://www.9news.com.au/technology/bitcoin-uses-more-electricity-than-argentina-norway-study-finds/eb51703b-db82-4fd3-ab2a-c79b96523455)

-What the FUD articles assume is that there is value in securing a monetary network, and therefore any electricity used for the purpose is wasteful.
+What the FUD articles assume is that there is zero value in securing a monetary network, and therefore any electricity used for the purpose is wasteful.
 It also ignores that the majority of Bitcoin mining is being powered by renewal energy or excess energy, and is moving towards that direction.

 Setee is a company controlled by Norway's 2nd richest man, Kjell Inge Røkke.
 This is an excerpt from their [shareholder letter](https://www.seetee.io/static/shareholder_letter-6ae7e85717c28831bf1c0eca1d632722.pdf):